Ant-Tech-Project/Ibraim/day2/readme.md

 `git checkout -b ＜new-branch＞`
 The above example simultaneously creates and checks out ＜new-branch＞.

-To delete a remote branch execute the following.

-`git push origin --delete crazy-experiment`

-or

-`git push origin :crazy-experiment`

 `git checkout ＜branchname＞`
 Switching branches is a straightforward operation.
 Executing the following will point HEAD to the tip of ＜branchname＞.